Eastern Turkey Tour

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 A deposit of $500.00 is required along with the separate check made out to the donation project and your completed and signed registration form.
 Final payment is due 90 days prior to departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
-Prior to the trip, we will send links to various websites of pertinent interest to the trip.
 Click here to download the Registration Form.